ai4geocomp/landscape_restoration_actor_network/README.md

-# Code repository for studying actor-network of landscape restoration discourses on Twitter
+# Code repository for Actor network of digital communications on restoration on Twitter

 List of code scpripts (Goolge CoLab Jypter Notebook)\
 [code]: